 ‘Why not’ is not the correct answer here.
 Think about why you’re a good fit for the role, what you can bring that others can’t, why you’re the best candidate for the job and why your skills and experience are good for the role.
 Explain that you will work hard to deliver results or that you’ll be a good fit culturally with the business.

 5. What are your strengths?

 It’s important to be prepared to talk about your strengths and being able to talk about them confidently and compellingly will help you stand out from the crowd.
 It’s a useful way for your interviewer to work out what you can bring to the business and how your strengths can enable you to be successful in the role.
+Learn how to ask quetions in online dating site for hookup.
 They’ll be looking for strengths that none of the competition has, so that they truly believe that you’re the best person for the role.
 Don’t be too modest, sell yourself!

 6. What are your weaknesses?